eugeneiiim/grunt-nodemon/README.md

 Delay the restart of nodemon by a number of seconds when compiling a large amount of files so that the app doesn't needlessly restart after each file.

+### cwd
+Type: `string`

+Change the current working directory to run your node server from that folder's location.
+This is useful when your node server file is not in the same folder as your Gruntfile.

 ### exec
 Type: `string`